Skip to main content

 Key Takeaways

-• Market research combines primary research (your own data) with secondary research (existing data)
+• Market research combines primary research (your own data) with secondary research (existing data) — effective research uses both, starting with secondary to understand the landscape and primary to validate specific hypotheses.

-• Start qualitative to understand "why," then go quantitative to measure "how much"
+• Start qualitative to understand "why," then go quantitative to measure "how much."

-• Competitive analysis is essential — understanding what exists helps you position uniquely
+• Competitive analysis is essential — understanding what exists helps you position uniquely and identify gaps.

 Frequently Asked Questions